 - What are the communication tactics most engaging for this customer base?

 Picking the right channels to engage in a conversation with your audience is crucial for your marketing efforts.
 This again is something you determine by looking closely at your customer base: who are the people you are trying to connect with and which are the channels they mostly use?
 These are the channels you should be using as well.

-Also, if dealing with existing customers or people simply interested in your products, look at how they found out about you in the first place.
+If you’re dealing with existing customers or people simply interested in your products, look at how they found out about you in the first place.
 Was it social media, was it outdoor banner ads, was it other happy customers?
 Knowing where your audience is coming from will further aid you in establishing the essential characteristics that define your user base.

 Get creative.
 Again, look at the user personas you are dealing with:

 - What are the information bits and pieces that would make their day, that would be really helpful or simply entertaining?

 - What kind of content is a particular channel suitable for?

 - What are the characteristics of the people using this channel?
 Look for data to help you decide on a message and how you’re gonna wrap it up.

 Look at the data gathered by your marketing efforts.
 See if the delivered content attracted the right audience and what pieces of content got the most engagement from your users.
 Take notes of what tactics prove to be most effective and why.
 After doing this for a while, you’ll know what it is that makes your audience click with your content.

 Get your customers closer to you.
 Convince them to interact with your product/service.